afraser3/nonmodal-MHD-KH/internal_notes_logs/meeting_discussion_items.md

 - More parameter explorations before moving on to 3D or optimal perturbations
 - Jeff looking into MacTaggart paper, projecting out spurious subspaces idea
 - Nothing wrong with dissipationless case
-- APS DPP sounds fine
+- APS DPP sounds fine, provided understanding that it's ok to present works in progress there
 - Talked about available computing resources
 - Minor differences between sparse/dense solves expected